tridelat/pycatenary/README.md

 line1.compute_solution()
 ```

-This can be used for quasi-static analysis, retrieving tension at fairlead/anchor, applying it to an external body dynamics solver, and updating fairlead/anchor positions of the pyCatenary line.
+This can be used for quasi-static analysis, retrieving forces at fairlead/anchor, applying it to an external body dynamics solver, doing a dynamics step, and updating fairlead/anchor positions of the pyCatenary line to retrieve the new forces.